 We’ve all heard the stories that design and construction can get out of hand and unclear to what you are actually getting done.
 Design and construction shouldn’t be chaotic or stressful.
 A design-build company is a guiding light to clients throughout the process, pointing the way to the best possible outcome.
 Design-build refines a system from start to finish and manages the chaos into orderly steps.

 Involvement is key

 Design-build operates under the assumption that the client actually wants to be an active participant in the design and construction of their home.
 By being involved they’re guaranteeing that they get the outcome and satisfaction of their vision and what they want is going to be attained.
 Providing an avenue to get involved with their project is inspiring and gives people a lasting sense of pride about their home.
 Design-build removes the big egos so common in the design industry.
-In design-build, the client retains total control over the project and the team is there to empower and coach them.

 Design-build is transparent

 The best kind of communication is open, honest and often because we want our clients to understand the process and to know what’s going on at all times.
 The best collaborative efforts work, not because people say what everyone wants to hear, but because they say what everyone needs to hear.
 Through clear communication the budget is defined early on so there are no surprises along the way.

 Design and construction involve managing many timelines that need to be coordinated in sync.
 Design-build creates opportunities for clients to be a part of big decisions, ask questions, and consider their options.
 Anything the entire team can do to avoid taking steps backward with more cost-effective results.
 The design-build system is highly diverse and responsive in the field.
 Big decisions can be revisited during construction without change orders or added costs.
 The conventional wisdom is that if you make changes it will cost you more, this is not necessarily true in design-build.
 We are extremely confident that if you use the design-build process for your next remodeling project you will “Fall in love with your home all over again.”